-- ◆ You have set a system PIN other than 0000 (page 132). - The phone you are using for remote operation has tone dialling (DTMF) i.e., you hear different tones when you press the keys.
-Alternatively, you can use a code transmitter (available from retailers). - The connection/MSN via which you call is assigned to the answering machine as a receive connection.
+- You have set a system PIN other than 0000 (page 93). - The phone you are using for remote operation has tone dialling (DTMF) i.e., you hear different tones when you press the keys.
+Alternatively, you can use a code transmitter (available from retailers).